busera/proto__readability_optimizer/README.md

 - Simple word list based on plainlanguage.gov: https://www.plainlanguage.gov/guidelines/words/use-simple-words-phrases/
 This is not directly linked to one of the readability scores.
 However, using "simpler" words should improve the readability in general.

-## Future Development

-There are several plans to enhance and expand the Readability Optimiser:

-1. **Code Refactoring**:
-   - Review and refactor the existing codebase for improved clarity and efficiency.
-   - Transition towards a more function-based approach to enhance modularity and maintainability.

-2. **Integration of Local Large Language Models (LLMs)**:
-   - Incorporate local LLMs to provide additional readability evaluation.
-   - Leverage LLMs to generate more sophisticated improvement suggestions based on the results of rule-based readability tests.

-3. **Adjusting scoring and rating thresholds**

-These developments aim to make the Readability Optimiser more powerful, accurate, and user-friendly.
-Contributions and suggestions in these areas are welcome.